Staffilon/KestraDataOrchestrator/README.md

 # Kestra Data Orchestrator

-This is a Project for the Technologies for Big Data Management (TBDM) course of the UNICAM Master's Degree Program (BIDS branch).
+This is a Project for the Technologies for Big Data Management (TBDM) course of the UNICAM Master's Degree Program (BIDS branch)

 ## Authors